-FEC is the name of a chemotherapy combination that includes:
+FEC is the name of a combination of chemotherapy drugs.

 - F – fluorouracil (5FU)